 We had a few oversized characters for decoration (although these are part of Ameli’s toy collection anyway) and various other little bits and pieces collected over the last few months.

 Food, for me, is the central point of a party.
 It’s the thing that brings people together, and for me, good food makes the party.
+To achieve this, you can either hire a catering company who can provide excellent catering services or prepare the food yourself.

 For this occasion, I must admit I had very little time and very little energy, so I had to prepare most of my snacks in advance, or choose things that would be easy to make, and easy to eat.
+I also set up an ice cream kiosk for the kids and adults to enjoy.

 Being all about Winnie the Pooh, and Winnie the Pooh being a lover of mainly honey, I themed the foods around honey.
 My selections for the children were: